Marie Elizabeth de LaFite: Literary work

 Mothers were responsible for teaching their daughters the way of the world.
 However, there are always disagreements between parents and their children.
 Marie showed these disputes in her book through her creative fictional dialogues.
 For example, it was expected of daughters to take the advice of their mothers because they had already gone through the trials of womanhood in the early modern period.
 Like modern families, this is not always practiced in society and Marie Elizabeth argues that struggles make people stronger, but only if they are willing to accept their problems by remaining composed, patient, and confident.
 These were all traits that young women were expected to display in their daily lives and Marie wrote to continue to pass on this ideology of what makes a proper woman.

 “The more at peace one is with one self, the less liable is the mind to be tormented with the turbulent passions of anger, hatred, and revenge.
 You see, therefore, Paulina, that self-approbation lessens the number of our evils, and softens those it cannot prevent.”

 LaFite is known for her letters and books, as well as her translating work.
 She translated Histoire de la conversion du comte J.F.
 Sruensée, ci-devant minister de S.M., Memoires de Mlle de Sternheim par Mme de La Roche, and Vie et lettres de Gellert, all from German to French.
 LaFite also translated a few English texts into French such as Pensées sur les moeurs des Grands.
 She wrote "Lettres sur divers sujets", letters to Rijklof Michaël von Goens, Entretiens, drames et contes moraux, destines à l’éducation de la jeunesse, par Madame de La Fite, and the original French version of Questions to be Resolved.

 Today

-Researching Marie Elizabeth de LaFite is difficult due to a lack of primary sources.
-The discrepancies in information include two documents that claims she was born in 1750, a whole 13 years after two other sources.
+Researching Marie Elizabeth de LaFite is difficult due to lack of primary sources.
+The discrepancies in information include two documents that claim she was born in 1750, 13 years after two other sources.
 There is a lack of English translations of her works and letters.
 The majority of her work is kept in The Hague or Amsterdam, while other works and translations are in libraries of Rotterdam and Stockholm.